jackwickham/group-project-delta/simulation/src/main/java/uk/ac/cam/cl/group_project/delta/simulation/gui/README.md

 -	`+`/`=`: reduce time warp factor
 -	`-`/`_`: increase time warp factor

-Clicking `P` will toggle the simulation between paused and playing the simulation.

 #### Platoons

 Platooning information is indicated by lightly-coloured circles underneath the